deepakrajpurushothaman/deepakrajpurushothaman/README.md

 Specialities: Strategy, R&D, Product Management and Manufacturing / value chain

-Technologies Domains: Big Data, IoT, AI, Battery, Autonomous vehicles, Electric vehicle, Connected cars and Shared Vehicle
+Technology Domains: Big Data, IoT, AI, Battery, Autonomous vehicles, Electric vehicle, Connected cars and Shared Vehicle

 My Value Proposition:
 I have passion to bring new Technologies, Products & Business Models into the real world.
 My competence portfolio is in the spectrum from management to engineering.
 I work at the cross roads of Energy, Mobility and Internet.
 Topics around People, technology and economics excites me the most